-Data Collection We collected a set of 100 Android - Java applications from open-source repositories4.
+We collected a set of 100 Android - Java applications from open-source repositories.
+These applications are from different domains, such as communication, education, puzzle and so.
+This allows to test the approach on clients that are very different from each other.
 The average size of these applications in terms of number of classes is 90.
-Table 3 presents the names of these applications.
-These applications are developed based on classes of the android APIs5.
-In our experimentation, we focus on three of these APIs.
-The first one is the android.view composed of 491 classes.
+Table 3 presents the categorization of the applications.
+We distinguish 19 categories based on Google Play labeling.
+The applications are developed based on classes of the Android SDK.
+In our experimentation, we focus on four APIs.
+The first one is the android.view API composed of 491 classes.
 This API provides services related to the definition and management of the user interfaces in android applications.
-The second API is the android.app composed of 361 classes.
+The second API is the android.app API composed of 361 classes.
 This API provides services related to creating and managing android applications.
-The last API is the android that is composed of 5790 classes.
-This API includes all of the android services.
+The third one is the java.util API composed of 846 classes.
+The fourth API is the android API that is composed of 5790 classes. which includes all of the android services.